dimitos/rsschool-cv/cv.md

 - Hi!
 I have a great desire to move towards fullstack JavaScript development.
 - My priorities are learning: JavaScript, Node.js, React.js, Vue.js, Typescript.
 - I want to participate in team development using Git, learn the component approach to development.
-- I have passed the initial level of web development, I have a little experience of commercial work on freelance.
+- I passed the initial level of web development, I have some experience in commercial work on freelance and in a web studio.

 ## Skills:

-- HTML, CSS, JavaScript, JQuery, PHP, MySql.
+- HTML, CSS, SCSS, BEM, JavaScript, JQuery, PHP, MySql, Smarty, Gulp.

 ## Code example: